CybersecurityAutomationWorkshop/caw2022/Results/README.md

 # Results

-This is being drafted prior to the workshop to hopefully predict results and to help prioritize and steer efforts the day of the workshop.
+This was drafted prior to the workshop to  predict results and  help prioritize the day of the workshop.
-It will be revised post-workshop based on how we did.
+It is in the process of being revised post-workshop based on how we did.

 The Cybersecurity Automation Workshop was held 2-June-2022 at the